tims1de/booking/README.md

-from bookings.models import Booking from config import settings from database.db import Base from hotels.models import Hotel from rooms.models import Room from users.models import User
+from bookings.models import Booking from config import settings from database import Base from hotels.models import Hotel from hotels.rooms.models import Room from users.models import User